 - Overly consistent returns.
 Investments tend to go up and down over time.
-Be sceptical about an investment that regularly generates positive returns regardless of overall market conditions.
+Be skeptical about an investment that regularly generates positive returns regardless of overall market conditions.

 - Unregistered investments.
 Ponzi schemes typically involve investments that are not registered with the SEC or with state regulators.
-Registration is important because it provides investors with access to information about the company’s management, products, services, and finances.
+Registration is important because it provides investors with access to information about its management, products, services, and finances.

 - Unlicensed sellers.
 Federal and state securities laws require investment professionals and firms to be licensed or registered.
 Most Ponzi schemes involve unlicensed individuals or unregistered firms.